LWVPullman/LeagueWebsite/docs/_pages/about/publications.md

 ## Know Your Government

-A directory of elected and appointed officials in Whitman County  (https://lwvpullman.org/docs/_pages/voter_info/TRY3-2023.pdf)
+A directory of elected and appointed officials in Whitman County [Know Your Government](https://lwvpullman.org/docs/_pages/voter_info/TRY3-2023.pdf).

 ## The Voter Newsletter